Protein Design with Agent Rosetta: A Case Study for Specialized Scientific Agents: Results

-For comparison with human experts, we consider two hand-written protocols composed of the same blocks as the agent's: FastDesign and backbone Movers with ResidueSelectors and TaskOperations.
+For comparison with humans, we considered two hand-written protocols composed of the same blocks as the agent's: FastDesign and backbone Movers with ResidueSelectors and TaskOperations.
 The first is a \emph{one-shot} protocol that applies FastDesign to sample the entire sequence at once.
 The second is a \emph{staged} protocol that first designs the core, then the boundary, and finally the surface of the molecule---a common practice to reduce the size of the sequence space that FastDesign must explore (see \cref{supp:fixed_backbone_sequence_design_human_protocols} for the protocols).
 We stress that the human written protocols are fixed and independent of the given backbone.
 In practice, scientists fine-tune them after analyzing rounds of results.
 However, this process often requires multiple days, making it prohibitive for systematic evaluation across several structures.
 Therefore, we chose baseline protocols that would reflect a scientist's first few days of work on the same task, using the Rosetta tools available to the agent.
+We include an experiment with iterative improvement of the one-shot protocol on two backbone conformations in \cref{supp:fixed_backbone_sequence_design_iterative_human_baseline}.

-Finally, we include a na\"ive sequential baseline that iteratively runs FastDesign on the Pareto optimal designs, without the use of any ResidueSelectors, TaskOperations, or composition penalties---simply minimizing Rosetta energy.
-This baseline, in which no changes are made from turn to turn, is useful to assess the impact of modern LLMs making decisions about how to alter protocols as they perform multi-turn scientific tasks.
+Finally, we compared with two scripted policies: one deterministic, and one randomized.
+The deterministic policy na\"ively runs FastDesign on the Pareto optimal designs without the use of any ResidueSelectors, TaskOperations, or composition penalties---simply minimizing Rosetta energy.
+The randomized policy samples at random between FastDesign and one of the supported backbone Movers with default parameters.
+These baselines are useful to isolate the role of LLMs making decisions about how to alter protocols as they perform multi-turn scientific tasks.

-We generated ensembles of 128 designs for all comparison methods per trial.\footnote{For Agent Rosetta, a trial refers to a full run of the agent.
-For Rosetta-based baselines, this is a single run of the protocol.
-In both cases, we configured Rosetta to generate an ensemble of 128 designs.
-For fair comparison, we take a single trial of ProteinMPNN to be 128 independent generations.}
+For a fair comparison, we matched the number of candidate designs across methods (30 LLM queries and 128 designs per step amount to approximately 2048 designs).